 - From the TortoiseSVN context submenu

 - From the property page

 - From the Progress dialog after an update has finished.
 Then the Log dialog only shows those revisions which were changed since your last update

+- From the repository browser

 If the repository is unavailable you will see the Want to go offline? dialog, described in Section 4.9.10, "Offline Mode".